At his peak, Eddie Large was one half a comedy duo that appeared on prime time TV for more than a decade.

 John Bond considered Eddie to be something of a lucky mascot, and again invited him to sit with the management team at Wembley for the final against Spurs, which ended 1-1.

-Commitments elsewhere meant he missed the replay – and Bond’s superstition was proved correct as City lost the replay 3-2.
+Commitments elsewhere meant he missed the replay – and Bond’s superstition was proved correct as City lost 3-2.

 The Little and Large Show ran until 1991 and, on doctor’s advice, Eddie was forced to quit showbusiness after having heart problems confirmed.

-In 2003, he underwent a heart transplant and has since made a full recovery and has occasionally popped up on TV quiz shows such as Pointless Celebrities and The Weakest Link.
+In 2003, he underwent a heart transplant and made a full recovery, later occasionally popping up on TV quiz shows such as Pointless Celebrities and The Weakest Link.

-Eddie’s love of City has never diminished and, when he can, he still gets along to see his beloved Blues.
+Eddie’s love of City never diminished and he came along to see his beloved Blues whenever his health allowed.

 That he was allowed to sit next to the manager on matchdays for several years is proof enough of how the link between Eddie and Manchester City ensured he entered the Club's DNA.